This is basics about roasting coffee.

-I know many roasters who stop right at the first sounds of second crack – its called “on the verge of second crack”, so before SC is really going.
-This roast degree is called Full City.
+I know many roasters who stop right at the first sounds of second crack – it’s called “on the verge of second crack”, so before SC is really going.
+This is the roast degree is called Full City.
 Read about how Peter van Wijk is roasting.

 Very dark roasted coffee is roasted into Second Crack – several minutes.
 Here the oils will come out to the surface of the beans.
 This roast degree you find at Starbucks and in Italy.

-On the other hand, very light roasts is stoppede before First Crack has ended.
+On the other hand, very light roasts are stoppede before First Crack has ended.

-BUT notice – there is no common definition of when its a light roast or medium or dark.
-Here in Scandinavia what we would call a medium roast is a light roast in USA.
+BUT notice – there is no common definition of when it’s a light roast or medium or dark.
+Here in Scandinavia what we would call a medium roast is a light roast in the USA.

 Stop the roast

-You have to search to find the optimum for the bean at hand.
+You have to search to find the optimum stop time for the bean at hand.
 Ten seconds earlier the coffee can taste underdeveloped.
 Ten seconds later the coffee can taste flat or burned.
-While at the right timing the coffee has a big aroma and is nice balanced in acidity/sweetness/bitterness.
-Its different from bean to bean where this optimum lies.
+While at the right timing, the coffee has a big aroma and is nicely balanced in acidity/sweetness/bitterness.
+It’s different from bean to bean where this optimum lies.
 And a coffee can have several optimums – at different roast degrees.

 But not only the time from FC onset determines the taste.
 The temperature rise does as well (ROR).
 A quick rise (like more than 7°C pr min) gives more acidity and clarity.
 A lower rise (2-5°) gives more body.
 Zero rise gives a flat taste (called baked).